VincentCaruso/Assets-Muncher/README.md

 Basic Assets class creator for Starling

 Including assets in a class as been a pain since I've started using Starling.
+So I created this tool for helping in this task.

 How it works
 ==============